virbas/blog/_posts/2022-11-22-MRTK-finger-menu.md

 - *ThumbButton.cs* - positions the button to assigned finger joint and checks the distance of your thumb tip and that assigned finger joint.
 If the `distance < thumbClickDistanceThreshold` and `itStaysAtThatDistance > clickThreshold`  - rise the click event.

 For testing in Unity Editor, you might want to clone & change the *MixedRealityInputSimulationProfile/Hand Gesture Settings/*
-- Default Hand Gesture = Flat
+- Default Hand Gesture = "Flat"
 - Left Mouse Hand Gesture = "Pinch"

 ## Next Steps